Ani (musical): Reception

 TheForce.Net said of the "non-musical musical" concept, "The music and lyrics, despite being wonderfully penned by TalkFine, don't seem to be as effective off-stage as they probably would have been on-stage," also criticising the production design and describing the script as "not Nick & Matt Lang's best"; however, there was praise for the performances and the humour.

 Observation Deck criticised the weak plot but praised the humor.

-Hypable's Danielle Zimmermann praised Brian Holden's portrayal of Jar-Jar Binks and Nick Lang's portrayal of Obi-Wan, calling the show "cleverly written and a lot of fun."
+Hypable's Danielle Zimmermann praised Brian Holden's portrayal of Jar Jar Binks and Nick Lang's portrayal of Obi-Wan Kenobi, calling the show "cleverly written and a lot of fun."

+This was Starkid's last parody musical for a number of years, with Starkid only returning to the format in 2020 with "A VHS Christmas Carol".